 - Having limited or no access to health care

-- Not being able to rebuild their home or move after a disaster
+- Not being able to rebuild their homes or move after a disaster

-- Lacking information and access in their native language
+- Lacking information and access in their native languages

 The U.S. Stance on Climate Change